Day and evening classes are available for adults to prepare for the GED exam.

 Adult Learner Services Program

 The Adult Learner Services Program of Rockingham County offers FREE one-to-one and small group help with reading, writing, math, GED preparation, and English conversation (listening and speaking).
-Call Deanna Strand at 775-8458.
+Call Katie Walker at 775-8458.